WilDoane/literate/README.md

 literate(list.files(".", "\\.R$", full.names = TRUE))
 ```

-This package installs an add-in to RStudio.
-To use it, open an R script in RStduio's source code editor, then select **Literate** from the Addins menu.
+This package also installs an add-in to RStudio.
+To use it, open an R script in RStudio's source code editor, then select **Literate** from the Addins menu.
 This will generate an HTML file which will open in the RStudio Viewer pane or in your local default web browser.

 ![Example of literate output](/images/sample.png?raw=true "Literate output")